ZIPPY DAKOTAFEST25 08 3

 Zippy's Story

-In 2017, Duvall was honored by the National 4-H Council as a founding luminary, a group of influential 4-H alumni.
+Duvall was honored by the National 4-H Council as a founding luminary and named one of the most influential people in Washington.
 Prior to being elected AFBF president, he was president of the Georgia Farm Bureau and served on the AFBF board of directors.
-Duvall and his late wife, Bonnie, were married for more than 40 years, raised four children and welcomed five grandchildren.
-They were honored with the national Young Farmer and Rancher Award in 1982.
+He began his leadership journey as chair of the Young Farmer & Rancher Committee.

 Scott's Story